LEARNAcademy/syllabus/ruby/intro.md

 ### Numbers (Integers)

-Integer operators and arithmetic in Ruby are very similar to what you've seen so far in Javascript:
+Integer operators and arithmetic in Ruby are very similar to what you've seen so far in JavaScript:

 ```RUBY
 > 1 + 3   # => 4